-Eight precedences exist, numbered from 0 to 7.
-Precedence 0 is the least important and 7 is the most important.
+Eight precedences exist which are numbered from 0 to 7.
+Precedence 0 is the least important (lowest priority) precedence and 7 is the most important (highest priority) precedence.
 A precedence can be viewed as a separate traffic queue; traffic in precedence 2 will be forwarded before traffic in precedence 0, precedence 4 forwarded before 2.